perbu/calvin/README.md

 calvin [flags] <username> [date]
 ```

 - `<username>`: The username or email address of the calendar to view.
 If only a username is provided, Calvin will append the `default_domain` from your configuration.
+You can provide a default username that will be used if you omit the username.
 - `<date>` (optional): The date for which to retrieve events.
 Acceptable formats include:
   - **(Omitted):** Show events for today.
   - **`tomorrow`:** Show events for tomorrow.